Random models for singular SPDEs: Convergence of the BHZ model

-Such reasoning works the same when we apply one or two Malliavin derivatives as they commute with the model by replacing noises of type $ \Xi $ by $ \Xi_1 $ and $ \Xi_2 $, from Lemma \ref{lemma_commutation}. \quad {\it (c) Case $k=1$.} One looks at trees with three noises and the divergence are of same nature as in the case $ k=0 $ and $ \tau \neq \sigma $.
-The only difference is that we have to work with a mirror graph as a noise $ \Xi $ has been replaced by its Malliavin derivative. \quad {\it (d) Case $k=2$.} The trees in the regularity structure which have diverging subtrees in $ \mathcal{B}^- $ have the same form as in \eqref{EqListTreeForms} but now $\tau_1 \tau_2$ is at most a product of two planted trees as we consider only trees with four noises.
+\textbf{(b)} We analyse the case $n=1$ or $n=2$ where there is one or two Malliavin derivatives.
+The reasoning of point {\bf (a)} works with some minor modifications as the noise derivative operators $D_{\Xi_j}$ from Section \ref{SubsectionMalliavin} commute with the model from Lemma \ref{lemma_commutation}.
+When $n=1$ and $\vert\tau\vert_\zeta=3$, the divergences are of same nature as in the case $ n=0 $ and $ \tau \neq \sigma $.
+The only difference is that we work with a mirror graph as a noise $ \Xi $ has been replaced by its Malliavin derivative.

+When two Malliavin derivatives are involved and $\vert\tau\vert_\zeta=4$, the trees concerned have the form \eqref{EqListTreeForms} but now with $\tau_1 \tau_2$ a product of at most two planted trees.
 Note that these diverging diagrams have at most two incoming edges.
-We now explain on the example of the tree $ \mathcal{I}_1(\Xi \tau_1 ) \mathcal{I}_1(\Xi \tau_2) $ how such a renormalization works via a mere telescopic sum.
+We now explain on the example of the tree $ \mathcal{I}_1(\Xi \tau_1 ) \mathcal{I}_1(\Xi \tau_2) $ how such a renormalization works via a mere telescoping sum.
 One deals with the other terms of the list \eqref{EqListTreeForms} in exactly the same way.
-Indeed one gets the following diagram for $\bbE\big[ ({\sf \Pi}^\epsilon \mathcal{I}_1(\Xi \tau_1 ) \mathcal{I}_1(\Xi \tau_2))(y) \big]$